apache/nuttx-apps/system/zoneinfo/README.txt

   rm *.o
   cd ../../nuttx
   make

+If you have problems building the simulator on your platform, check out nuttx/configs/sim/README.txt.
+You might find some help there.

 Here is a sample run.
 I have not seen any errors in single stepping through the logic but neither am I certain that everything is working properly: